Anxiety Treatment

 Relationship Issues

-Some (not all) of the specific issues I work with include:
+Some of the common issues I work with include:

-• Recurring patterns in friendships or romantic relationships
+Recurring patterns in friendships, dating or workplace relationships

 Grief Counseling

-Grief is a universal experience after someone close has died, and it unfolds in unique ways, often involving waves of intense sadness.
-Naming strong or conflicting feelings is therapeutic, as is reviewing the course of the relationship with your loved one.
-If you feel stuck or depressed, you may be struggling with common grief stumbling blocks, such as guilt or disbelief.
-Conflicts with a family member since the death can compound feelings of loss.
+Grief after someone close has died unfolds in unique ways, often involving waves of intense sadness.
+If you feel stuck or depressed, you may be struggling with common grief stumbling blocks, such as guilt or disbelief, or conflicts with a family member since the death.
+Naming strong feelings is often therapeutic, as is reviewing the course of your relationship.
 If the death of a loved one was sudden or involved the effects of a devastating illness, grief can have elements of reaction to a trauma.
-In what's called a complicated grief (CG), the pain of the loss is unrelenting and for longer than expected, marked by helpless feelings and often accompanied by avoidance of certain reminders of the loved one.
-A cognitive-behavioral technique called exposure helps clients to recognize where the grieving may have stalled and to move through troubling thoughts.
-This counseling also focuses on your aspirations, in order to restore balance and meaning.
+A common sign of traumatic or complicated grief is avoidance of certain reminders of the loved one.
+The therapy that I provide helps clients to recognize where grieving may have stalled and find ways to move through it.
+This counseling focuses on your aspirations at the same time, in order to restore balance with new possibilities for joy or purpose.

 Adjustment to Life Changes